Uncharted0110/Uncharted0110/README.md

 Feel free to explore my work, and don’t shy away from reaching out if you want to chat about code, tech, or anything else!

-You can check out my [Portfolio](https://uncharted0110.github.io/Porto/) (P.S. press 'c' once it loads...I'll fix the bug when I am free 🙂)
+You can check out my [Portfolio](https://uncharted0110.github.io/Porto/) (P.S. press 'c' once it loads...I'll fix the bug soon 🙂)

 ---